 We need to talk about Gearbox’s obsession with freezing us to death.
 Right out of the gate, Mad Ellie and the Vault of the Damned drops you into a cosmic meatgrinder on Kairos.
 It’s cold.
 It’s mean.
-It’s exactly the kind of chaotic, loot-spewing nonsense that made us put up with the franchise’s historical baggage in the first place (and love every single moment of it!).
+It’s exactly the kind of chaotic, loot-spewing nonsense that we enjoy so much, and have ever since that iconic moment in Borderlands 2.
+The Borderlands magic is as alive as ever.
 In this brand new DLC , you’re teaming up with Moxxi’s daughter, Ellie, to smash an alien monolith while some Lovecraftian entity tries to turn your brain into a smoothie.
 It works.
 Surprisingly well.

 Review code for this title was kindly provided by CD Media.